stevenabreu7/dbws/mysql-queries.md

 WHERE U.rid = R.rid AND R.name = 'C3'
 ```

-2) Return the number of professors participating in at least one event
+2) Return the number of events of today

 ```
-SELECT COUNT(P)
+SELECT COUNT(E)
-FROM Professor Pr, Participating Pa
-WHERE Pr.id = Pa.pid
+FROM Event E, OneTimeEvent OTE, RecurringSingle RS WHERE RS.day = CURDATE() OR OTE.day = CURDATE()
 ```

 3) Return the minimum age of all professors